-Physicians who specialize in physical medicine and rehabilitation (PM&R) know that the ability to function is the key to quality of life.
-These specialists, called physiatrists, are experts in the diagnosis, treatment and prevention of disabilities of all types and offer a holistic approach to patient care.
+Physicians who specialize in physical medicine and rehabilitation (PM&R) know that the ability to function is the key to the quality of life.
+These specialists, called physiatrists, are experts in the diagnosis, treatment, and prevention of disabilities of all types and offer a holistic approach to patient care.

 Working with an interdisciplinary team of experts in many fields, including nursing, physical therapy, occupational therapy, speech and language pathology, psychology, social work, and others, physiatrists strive to maximize each patient's function, quality of life, and independence.

 The Physical Medicine and Rehabilitation Residency at Mayo Clinic's campus in Rochester, Minnesota, prepares you to provide exceptional rehabilitative care for patients through training that offers clinical and research excellence.
 Through this residency, you can learn to help patients achieve their maximum functional capacity and highest quality of life.
 The residency prepares you for a career in private practice, research, or academic medicine.

 A diverse curriculum covering injection techniques, clinical practice pearls, and diagnosis and management of disorders seen in a physical medicine and rehabilitation practice

 A learning environment that fosters the development of your clinical skills and academic abilities in all areas of rehabilitation medicine

 As a resident at Mayo Clinic, you'll have access to robust clinical, educational, and research resources.
 You'll find support both inside and outside of the campus to promote physical and mental wellness and ensure your work/life balance.